kurkale6ka/help/zend_framework.md

 ```php
 $front->getRouter();
 ```
-Zend_Controller_Front triggers different dispatch events which could be observed by plugins.
+`Zend_Controller_Front` triggers different dispatch events which could be observed by plugins.
 Thus, we don't need to extend the front controller to add functionality.

 The Zend_Controller basics
 ==========================

 1. **Zend_Router_Rewrite**

-writes controller/action/parameter into

-**Zend_Controller_Request_Http**

-with its' own methods:
+Writes controller/action/parameter into `Zend_Controller_Request_Http` with its' own methods:
 ```php
 $request->setControllerName('');
 $request->setActionName('');
 ```
 2. **Zend_Controller_Dispatcher_Standard**

-pulls controller/action/parameter from

-**Zend_Controller_Request_Http**

-with its' own methods:
+Pulls controller/action/parameter from `Zend_Controller_Request_Http` with its' own methods:
 ```php
 $request->getControllerName('');
 $request->getActionName('');
 $request->getUserParam('');
 ```
 3. **Zend_Controller_Dispatcher_Standard**

-Loop while \!$request->isDispatched():
+Loop `while !$request->isDispatched()`:
 - Controller instantiated
 - Action called

-The workflow of Zend_Controller is relatively simple.
-A request is received by Zend_Controller_Front, which in turn calls Zend_Controller_Router_Rewrite to determine which controller (and action in that controller) to dispatch.
+The workflow of `Zend_Controller` is relatively simple.
+A request is received by `Zend_Controller_Front`, which in turn calls `Zend_Controller_Router_Rewrite` to determine which controller (and action in that controller) to dispatch.
-Zend_Controller_Router_Rewrite decomposes the URI in order to set the controller and action names in the request.
-Zend_Controller_Front then enters a dispatch loop.
-It calls Zend_Controller_Dispatcher_Standard, passing it the request, to dispatch to the controller and action specified in the request (or use defaults).
-After the controller has finished, control returns to Zend_Controller_Front.
+`Zend_Controller_Router_Rewrite` decomposes the URI in order to set the controller and action names in the request. `Zend_Controller_Front` then enters a dispatch loop.
+It calls `Zend_Controller_Dispatcher_Standard`, passing it the request, to dispatch to the controller and action specified in the request (or use defaults).
+After the controller has finished, control returns to `Zend_Controller_Front`.
 If the controller has indicated that another controller should be dispatched by resetting the dispatched status of the request, the loop continues and another dispatch is performed.
 Otherwise, the process ends.

 Routing
 =======